opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param corners: Array of detected corners, the output of ``findChessboardCorners``.

     :param patternWasFound: Parameter indicating whether the complete board was found or not.
-The return value of :cpp:func:`findChessboardCorners` should be passed here.
+The return value of :ocv:func:`findChessboardCorners` should be passed here.

 The function draws individual chessboard corners detected either as red circles if the board was not found, or as colored corners connected with lines if the board was found.